 The 13 PsychoCulinary profiles are: Adventurer; Ambience; Authentic; Budget; Eclectic; Gourmet; Innovative; Localist; Novice; Organic; Social; Trendy; and Vegetarian.

 Findings from our 2010 report confirmed our suspicions with tangible, quantifiable data.
-It was a revolution in how we understand foodie consumers.
+It was a revolution in how we understand food-loving consumers.
 The implications in marketing for both destinations and foodservice business professionals is profound.

-Because people like variety and we're not all the same, consumers can have up to 3 (out of the 13) major PsychoCulinary profiles.
+Because people like variety and food lovers are not all the same, consumers can have up to 3 (out of the 13) major PsychoCulinary profiles.
 The same logic applies to destinations.
 For example, someone whose own profiles are Adventurer, Localist and Budget will respond favorably to a destination with the same profile.
 That same person would struggle to enjoy a destination whose profiles are Gourmet, Trendy and Innovative.
 Marketing to the wrong kind of foodie costs you time and money, and in today's highly competitive marketplace, you cannot afford to waste either of these precious resources.